sloppylopez/moneypenny-ai-prompt/README.md

 the overall performance and stability of the plugin.
 This release solidifies our commitment to providing the best possible experience for our users.

+### Enhancements

+* Fix most bugs that was making refactoring tedious, still possibly more to go
+* Add comboBox to control engines, so we can test using the smaller engine
+* Add comboBox to control roles, so we can have a more diverse set of prompts
+* Change 90's buttons for proper toolBar inside toolWindow
+* Add automagic DRY action in right click menu
+* Add action with submenus in right click menu

 ## Useful Resources

 To make the most of MoneyPenny AI Prompt and IntelliJ IDEA, check out these resources: